Atalie Unkalunt: Cultural preservation and activism (1921–1942)

 Callam describes Unkalunt as a "one-woman force promoting Native rights, particularly related to the arts".
 She published articles in newspapers across the country promoting Native women, and fighting against government restrictions of practicing Native religions and dance rituals.
 For eight years in the 1930s she operated the Indian Council Lodge in a theater on West 58th Street.
 The council was a private theater troupe, which included actors such as Chief Yowlachie and presented programs both written and performed by Native people.
 The theater group was operated in conjunction with the First Sons and Daughters of America, which had a membership of nearly three thousand in 1933.

 Unkalunt gave lectures and sang performances to women's clubs and community organizations throughout the United States.
 She participated in the Wisconsin Dells Indian Pageant from 1924 to 1936 and various inter-racial music festivals.
 She also organized Indian Day celebrations and Native dances.
 She broadcast musical recitals and educational programs about Native cultures via shortwave radio to Australia, France, Germany, Great Britain, Italy, South Africa, and several locations in South America, as well as on WJZ in Newark, New Jersey and WRC in Washington, D.C.

 In 1929, Unkalunt and other Native performers were invited to sing at the White House for the inauguration of President Herbert Hoover and his vice president Charles Curtis, a member of the Kaw Nation.
 She performed again at the White House in 1934.
 In her performances, Unkalunt strove to present both Indianist materials and more authentic native melodies.
 Among songs she sang were popular works by Charles Wakefield Cadman, like "From the Land of the Sky-Blue Water" and "Her Shadow"; by Thurlow Lieurance, such as "By the Weeping Waters", "Love Song", "Lullaby", "O'er an Indian Cradle", and "Rainbow Land", among others; and by Carlos Troyer, including "A Lover's Wooing" and "Invocation to the Sun God", as well as tunes by other composers.
 Because these works were often significantly altered to suit modern tastes, Unkalunt researched more traditional works at repositories like the Smithsonian Institution and added them to her repertoire.
 She rarely performed Cherokee songs, which Callam speculated might have been a tactic to protect her culture.

 Interior designer, painter, and author (1928–1942)

 In the late 1920s, Unkalunt began to make her living from interior design and by 1931, it was her primary means of making a living.
 She began to explore fabric art in 1927 and a series of her designs was exhibited at the New York City Art Alliance gallery.
 A manufacturing company produced several silk designs and a carpet manufacturer used some of her designs to weave floor coverings, expanding her interests into interior design.
-Unkalunt turned the second-story above her garage into a workshop to allow Native artists to produce textiles, carpets, furniture and other handicrafts.
+Unkalunt turned the second-story above her garage into a workshop to allow Native artists to make textiles, carpets, furniture and other handicrafts.
 She exhibited some of her artwork at Douthitt Gallery operated by John F. Douthitt and the Rehn Gallery owned by Frank Knox Morton Rehn Jr., both in New York City.